 A former IBM manager illustrates this point with this story.
 "One ridiculous process was the way IBM used to set sales quotas.
-In the later years there, when the company was showing very slow growth, you could count on a 25-30 percent increase in quota.
-It didn't matter that most IT (Information Technology) budgets were stagnant, so the quota process was demoralizing in a big way.
+In the later years there, when the company was showing very slow growth, you could count on a 25% to 30% increase in quota.
+It didn't matter that most IT (Information Technology) budgets were stagnant, so the quota process was demoralizing in a big way:

-Hamilton says a potential serious downside occurs when "the ratio of energy, time and creativity that goes into creating the goal outstrips (and comes out of the hide) of actually managing the product."
+Hamilton says a potentially serious downside occurs when "the ratio of energy, time and creativity that goes into creating the goal outstrips (and comes out of the hide) of actually managing the product."

 In one small manufacturing company, a management group decided to use Gantt charts to track goal accomplishment.
 After starting with a huge investment of time in making the charts for all of their goals, the management group soon abandoned the charting.